-On June 29, 1995, the Commission established Docket No. 950737-TP to investigate the appropriate temporary local number portability solution as contemplated by the statute.
-The parties submitted a proposed stipulation on August 31, 1995, which addressed the mechanism to be used to provide temporary number portability.
-By Order No. PSC-95-1214-AS-TP issued on October 3, 1995, the Commission approved the stipulation.
+On June 29, 1995, we established Docket No. 950737-TP to investigate the appropriate temporary local number portability solution as contemplated by the statute.
+The standards group met several times in the initial review of temporary number portability.
+Since the Commission was required to ensure the implementation of a temporary number portability solution by January 1, 1996, an expedited hearing schedule was established in the event the parties could not negotiate a mechanism by the statutory deadline.
+On August, 31, 1995, the parties submitted a proposed stipulation which addressed the mechanism to be used to provide temporary number portability.
+We approved the stipulation by Order No. PSC-95-1214-AS-TP issued on October 3, 1995.

-The stipulation required all Local Exchange Companies (LECs) to offer certificated Alternative Local Exchange Companies (ALECs) remote call forwarding (RCF) as the mechanism to provide temporary number portability by January 1, 1996, while allowing the parties to continue to negotiate on other mechanisms, such as Flex DID, if so desired.
-Likewise, ALECs were required to offer RCF to the LECs effective on the date they began to provide local exchange telephone service.
+The stipulation required all Local Exchange Companies (LECs) to offer certificated Alternative Local Exchange Companies (ALECs) remote call forwarding (RCF) as the mechanism to provide temporary number portability by January 1, 1996, while allowing the parties to continue to negotiate other mechanisms if so desired.
+Likewise, ALECs were required to offer RCF to the LECs, effective on the date they began to provide local exchange telephone service.
 The parties agreed that the price charged by the ALECs would mirror the price of the LECs.
 In addition, the parties agreed that RCF was the temporary mechanism for number portability.
 However, they did not believe that RCF was feasible as a long term number portability mechanism.
 Therefore, the parties, via the stipulation, agreed to continue to work to investigate and develop a permanent number portability solution.

 Although the parties were able to negotiate the temporary number portability mechanism, they were unable to agree to a cost recovery mechanism for temporary number portability.
 Therefore, the Commission conducted an evidentiary hearing on October 20, 1995.
-As a result of the hearing, the Commission established the following cost recovery mechanism, pursuant to Order No. PSC-95-1604-FOF-TP, for Remote Call Forwarding (RCF) when used as a temporary number portability mechanism.